macadmins/installapplications/README.md

 <string>https://domain.tld</string>
 ```

-NOTE: If you alter the name of the LaunchDaemon or the Label, you will also need to alter the variable `ialdpath` in installapplications.py, as well as in the `launchctld` call in the postinstall script.
+NOTE: If you alter the name of the LaunchDaemon or the Label, you will also need to alter the variable `ialdpath` in installapplications.py, the `launchctld` call in the postinstall script, and the `launchctl` function call in installapplications.py.

 #### Optional Reboot
 If after installing all of your packages, you want to force a reboot, simply uncomment the flag in the launchdaemon plist.